akazukin5151/koneko-old/README.md

 ## Speed

-* If files already downloaded, show them immediately before logging in
 * Display each image as soon as they finish downloading (but due to lscat limitations, only one page at a time).
 Requires "integrating" (read: basically rewriting) lscat.py and threaded download functions

 # Manual